Table of Contents

-Other findings often encountered in blood laboratory workup in pancreatitis which reflect poor prognosis are hypocalcemia, hyperglycemia, coagulopathy and metabolic acidosis.
+Other findings often encountered in blood laboratory testing in pancreatitis which reflects a poor prognosis are a hypocalcemia, hyperglycemia, coagulopathy, and metabolic acidosis.

-INSPPIRE Diagnostic Criteria of Acute Pancreatitis in Children
+INSPPIRE Diagnostic Criteria for Acute Pancreatitis in Children

-The International Study Group of Pediatric Pancreatitis: In Search for a cure “INSPPIRE” has put an effort in defining pediatric acute pancreatitis in 2014.
+The International Study Group of Pediatric Pancreatitis: In the search for a cure ‘INSPPIRE’ attempted to define pediatric acute pancreatitis in 2014.
 The following diagnostic criteria can be used to objectively define a case of acute pancreatitis in a child:

-The patient should have at least two of the following:
+The patient should have at least 2 of the following:

 - Abdominal pain compatible with acute pancreatitis

-- An elevated serum lipase and/or amylase > 3 times upper normal
+- Elevated serum lipase and/or amylase > 3 times the upper limit of normal

 - Imaging findings consistent with acute pancreatitis